fabricepallaud/hangman/README.md

 # hangman

-Hangman game built with Vue.js.
-Two game modes are available: (1) the human player is the guesser, and (2) the computer is the guesser (in which case human player provides the word for the computer to guess).
+Hangman game built with Vue.

+Two game modes are available:
+- Human player is the guesser
+- Computer is the guesser (human player provides the word)

 ## Rules of the game